ariel17/notes/coursera/creative-writting/the-craft-of-plot/week2.rst

 Today, modern screenplay writers use a three act structure when putting together scripts.
 The ancient Roman lyric poet Horace can be given credit for devising the five act structure.
-In a poem called Ars Poetica, Horace offers advice on how to write poetry and drama.
+In a poem called "Ars Poetica", Horace offers advice on how to write poetry and drama.
 Specifically, he argued that a play should not be longer or shorter than five acts.

-In talking about structure for novels and short stories, I also follow a five act structure, that while owing credit to Aristotle and Horace, is a lot more modern.
-Emma Mott is an American author who wrote a wonderful book on the craft of writing called Bird by Bird.
-In it, she describes a conversation that she had with the novelist, Alice Adams about a unique five act structure Alice uses called **A B D C E**.
-Let's take a look at what each one of these letters stands for:
+About structure for novels and short stories, the five act structure, that while owing credit to Aristotle and Horace, is a lot more modern.
+Emma Mott is an American author who wrote a wonderful book on the craft of writing called "Bird by Bird".
+In it, she describes a conversation that she had with the novelist Alice Adams about a unique five act structure Alice uses called **A B D C E**:

-**A stands for action**
+**A stands for Action**
   Action is what draws the reader in.
 It's something specific and concrete.
   Lots of stories open up with a character thinking about something or doing something passive.
 That's not an action, an action is something physical that involves a character doing something.

-**B is for background**
+**B is for Background**
   Background is essentially context, or what was happening to these characters before the story started.
 This is the part of the story where we get essential and vital information that will help us determine the character's